Wall Sit Wonders – How To, Benefits, Variations & Workout

 HOW TO: SIMPLIFY YOUR WALL SIT

-If you find the Wall Sit a bit of a struggle in the beginning, that’s not a problem!
+If you find the Wall Sit a bit of a struggle in the beginning (maybe you have knee issues or not enough leg strength), that’s not a problem!
 You will get stronger at doing this exercise with practice!

 Meanwhile, here are some suggestions to ease yourself into the Wall Sit: